isabella232/azure-terraform-demos/poc_front_door_waf/README.md

 terraform plan
 terraform apply
 ```

-*Note: Creating an Application gateway can take up to 5/10 minutes.*

 After the terraform apply finishes you can go to the Azure Portal  [Azure Portal](https://portal.azure.com/), get the Front Door address and access it using your browser.
 The IP will be at: **"Front Door > poc04-frontdoor-us-dev > Frontend host"**